sum1won/summod/README.md

 Gift of Flight Scales

-Scaling version of Tangle Vines at research 3
+Scaling version of Tangle Vines at conj 3

 Enlarge: Scales